anshu834/basic-html/README.md

 # basic-html
-this repository contain basic html code
+this repository contain basic html code and exam registration form using html code.